 Title IX prohibits sex discrimination in all forms.
 For information, counseling, or to file a complaint of discrimination or harassment on the basis of sex, which includes sexual violence, sexual assault, and sexual harassment, contact:

-Senior Director for Title IX and Risk Management
+Interim Director for Title IX and Risk Management

 201 Administration Building, Stony Brook, NY 11794-0251